McNepp/QApplicationContext/README.md

 In order for this to work, several pre-conditions must be true:

 1. the constructor of the service must be accessible, i.e. declared `public`.
-2. The number of mandatory arguments must match the arguments provided via `QApplicationContext::registerService()`, in excess of the service-name and, optionally, the `service_config`.
+2. The number of mandatory arguments must match the arguments provided via `QApplicationContext::registerService()`.
 3. For each `Dependency<T>` with `Kind::MANDATORY` or `Kind::OPTIONAL`, the argument-type must be `T*`.
 4. For each `Dependency<T>` with `Kind::N`, the argument-type must be `QList<T*>`.